 The Pupil Premium is a funding stream from Government which is provided to schools and is additional to main school funding.
 It is allocated according to the number of pupils on-roll who are eligible for free school meals (FSM), with a smaller amount being allocated according to the number of children of service families, and an allocation for each pupil who has been ‘Looked After’ (in care) for 6 months or more.
 In 2012, funding was extended to include pupils who have been eligible for free school meals within the past 6 years.

-Although we currently have no children on free school meals, we do have 3 children who qualify for Pupil Premium through the Ever 6 system.
-We also have 2 children whose parent is in the Armed Forces for which we are given a total of £600.
-This money has been, and will continue to be, used to help fund our general Teaching Assistant whose time will be at least partly focused on assisting those children who add to our Pupil Premium funding.
+Although we currently have no children on free school meals, we do have 4 children who qualify for Pupil Premium through the Ever 6 system.
+This funding has been, and will continue to be, used to help fund our general Teaching Assistant hours whose time will be at least partly focused on assisting those children who add to our Pupil Premium funding.